 The following provide an indication of the popularity of the Cayman Islands exempted company as a listing vehicle of choice for international exchanges:

-- in the five years to the end of 2019, the Cayman Islands was one of the most common jurisdictions for foreign private issuers undertaking US listed public offerings;
+- in the five years to the end of 2020, the Cayman Islands was one of the most common jurisdictions for foreign private issuers undertaking US-listed public offerings;

-- as at the end of 2019, there were 129 Cayman Islands companies listed on Nasdaq and 75 Cayman Islands companies listed on the New York Stock Exchange;
+- as at June 2021, there were 289 Cayman Islands companies listed on Nasdaq and 185 Cayman Islands companies listed on the New York Stock Exchange (NYSE);

-- as at the end of 2019, there were 10 Cayman Islands companies listed on AIM and 12 Cayman Islands companies listed on the Main Market of the London Stock Exchange;3 and
+- as at June 2021, there were seven Cayman Islands companies listed on AIM and 10 Cayman Islands companies listed on the Main Market of the London Stock Exchange (LSE);3 and

-- as at the end of 2019, 56 per cent of the 2,466 companies listed on the Main Board of the Hong Kong Stock Exchange (HKSE) were Cayman Islands exempted companies: an increase of 142 companies since the end of 2018.4
+- as at June 2021, 67 per cent of the 2,190 companies listed on the Main Board of the Hong Kong Stock Exchange (HKSE) were Cayman Islands-exempted companies.4

 In addition, the Cayman Islands offers the following advantages: